squaria1/OBDH_Program/README.md

 python3 basecamp.py
 ```

-Build the application,
+Build the application,<br />
 Click on "Build New"

-Start the application,
+Start the application,<br />
 Click on "Start"

-Send telecommands (TCs) to the OBDH Program or payload Program (send to the OBDH and rerouted to the payload program through the CAN bus),
+Send telecommands (TCs) to the OBDH Program or payload Program (send to the OBDH and rerouted to the payload program through the CAN bus),<br />
 "Send Cmd" dropdown-->Select HI_WORLD/Application/CMD-->Select "SetParam" in the dropdown-->Select main state to change (only one at a time)

-Show recieved telemetry (TM),
+Show recieved telemetry (TM),<br />
 "View Tlm" dropdown-->Select HI_WORLD/Application/STATUS_TLM